ndgigliotti/dsc-phase-4-project/README.md

 ### My `tools` Package

 I put a lot of time and energy into developing my own tools for analysis.
-I developed a lot in the `tools.language` module for this project in particular.
-The package is fairly extensive, and I don't aim to give a full description of it here.
-I will, however, mention a few highlights.
+It's probably my favorite part of this kind of work, and I (admittedly) tend to get carried away with it.
+I developed a lot in `tools.language`, `tools.sklearn.vectorizers`, and `tools.sklearn.selection` for this project in particular.

 #### Caching